Hair Growth Supplements vs Medication

 If you have androgenic alopecia or telogen effluvium and have also reported low iron levels, iron supplements are generally recommended.

 If you have an iron deficiency or are taking supplements, you may also need vitamin C supplements to help with iron absorption.
+Always speak with your doctor if you’re unsure about starting new supplements.

 Zinc

-Some studies have proven the correlation between low levels of zinc and hair loss while documented cases have shown that zinc supplements may improve hair growth
+Some studies have even proven a correlation between low levels of zinc and hair loss.
+So what does that mean for zinc supplements?

 Hair Loss Medication for Men & Women

 The main difference between hair growth supplements and hair loss medication is that medication typically contains active ingredients proven to treat hair loss.
+Common active ingredients in hair loss medication include finasteride and minoxidil.

 The benefit of The Hairy Pill® treatment is that it’s backed by science and over 30 years of research.
 Learn more about how it works here.